dmlc/xgboost/doc/parameter.rst

     each split.

     On Python interface, one can set the ``feature_weights`` for DMatrix to define the probability of each feature being selected when using column sampling.
+There's a similar parameter for ``fit`` method in sklearn interface.

 * ``lambda`` [default=1, alias: ``reg_lambda``]